 Regardless of what contracting service you offer, marketing automation can keep your business rolling throughout the year.
 For instance, let’s say that you offer a maintenance plan for the products you install or repair.
-Ongoing automated reminders via email, social media, or other platforms can remind your clients of upcoming inspections and upkeep which needs to be performed.
+Ongoing automated reminders via email, social media, and even FieldPulse‘s field service software can remind your clients of upcoming inspections and upkeep which needs to be performed.

 3. Social Media

-Business News Daily released a social media guide early last year.
-In it, they break down each popular platform for businesses and compare them.
+Business News Daily released a social media guide that breaks down each popular platform for businesses and compare them.
 They also give you advice on how best to use each social media site.
 You can read it here.
 The most effective submission on any social site is the media.
 Photos, videos, banners, graphics, and images, create eye-catching posts that lead to clicks onto your page, or better yet, your website.
 It’s important to make sure that each post is engaging and leads your clients to some action.

 4. Mobile Marketing

 Although promoting a contracting business via phone doesn’t seem like a very effective marketing tactic, it can work in your favor in several situations.
 We once ran into a company that sent out texts to over 1,000 homeowners just after a major tornado ripped through their town.
 The text contained emergency numbers they could call for help, plus a free home inspection package.
 Text messages are useful when well executed and timed just right.
 Although many homeowners would rather not receive texts from a contractor, there are moments when they can come in handy.
 Practice great caution and even greater strategy when sending them for marketing purposes.

 5. Site Optimization